Assets on Craft Cloud

 Remote #

-Craft doesn’t have a technical distinction between “local” and “remote” filesystems, but we’re addressing them separately here because your experience may differ greatly based on your existing storage provider.
+Craft doesn’t have a technical distinction between “local” and “remote” filesystems, but we’re addressing them separately here because the migration experience may differ greatly based on your existing storage provider.

 We recommend downloading all the files from your remote filesystem (using whatever tool is compatible with that storage infrastructure), then switching the filesystem type and setting its Subpath, Base Path, and Base URL values.